fb pixel

 The Bondi Dental Advantage

-Bondi Dental is located in the Sydney area, at Bondi Beach.
-We offer high quality dental preventative, restorative, and cosmetic services for all patients, including children.
+Bondi Dental is located in the Sydney area at Bondi Beach.
+We offer high-quality dental preventative, restorative, and cosmetic services for all patients, including children.
 Bondi Dental offers free parking at the rear of the building.

 We are open 7 days a week 8am – 8pm!

-Call your Bondi dentist on (02) 9365 7187 or visit us at 134 Curlewis St in Bondi Beach.
+Call your Bondi dentist on (02) 9365 7187 or see us at 134 Curlewis St in Bondi Beach.

 Pin It on Pinterest